-Warning: Pixar’s rules are not mentioned in 1-22 order, rather they appear in the order that help to inspire readable case studies.
+Warning: Pixar’s rules are not mentioned in 1-22 order.
+Instead they appear in the order that help to inspire readable case studies.

 #2: Keep in mind what's interesting to you as an audience, not what's fun to do as a writer.
 They can be v. different.

 #21: You gotta identify with your situation/characters, can't just write ‘cool'.
 What would make YOU act that way?

-The best stories have a determined, proactive protagonist: we all want to see a bit of ourselves in the main character, and it’s human nature to view ourselves as masters of our own destiny.
-To get what you want, you take action…
+The best stories have a determined, proactive protagonist: we all want to see a bit of ourselves in the main character, and it’s human nature to view ourselves as masters of our destiny.
+To get what you want, you take action.

 Case studies are not so much boy-meets-girl, as brand meets expert.
 You are the expert, hoping to attract more brands – so make the brand the main character in the story.